Does My Dog Need A Health Certificate When Flying?

 Yes and no.

 A health certificate when flying with your dog can vary state-to-state and with individual airlines.
-For example, if your dog is going to be checked (in the cargo of the plane—BTW this is banned for flat nosed breeds like frenchies but all others are OK) then you need a health certificate.
+For example, if your dog is going to be checked (in the cargo of the plane — BTW this is banned for flat nosed breeds like French Bulldogs but all other dogs are OK) then you need a health certificate.
 Most airlines don’t require a health certificate for pets flying in-cabin.